Textualize/textual/docs/introduction.md

 You can add and remove CSS classes with the `add_class()` and `remove_class()` methods.
 We will use these methods to connect the started state to the Start / Stop buttons.

-The following code adds a event handler for the `Button.Pressed` event.
+The following code adds an event handler for the `Button.Pressed` event.

 ```python title="stopwatch04.py" hl_lines="13-18"
 --8<-- "docs/examples/introduction/stopwatch04.py"